panopset/src/docs/ci.md

 # Panopset Continuous Integration Manual

-    cd code
-    vim deploy.properties

-* Update deploy.properties with the new version.
+* Update code/deploy.properties with the new version.
   * PV: new version.
   * RV: prior version.
 * Update docs/vh.html.
 * Verify SITE_DN is where you want to publish:

-edit dev.properties, with this command:
+...

     ../p.sh